myauurizzio/ru-memorials/README.md

 # ru-memorials
-ru-memorials is a project for technological memorials database
+ru-memorials is a project for technological monuments database